gain620/simple-chess/README.md

 # simple-chess
-A simple chess program implementated in C++ for the school assignment En passant, promotion, and castling are all implemented.
+A simple chess program implementated in C++ for the school assignment.
+En passant, promotion, and castling are all implemented.